 Other Factors That Can Impact Electricity Prices

-- Power Outages – interrupts electricity supply and can cause other interruptions to the grid that can drive up prices
+Interrupts electricity supply and can cause other interruptions to the grid that can drive up prices.

 The Cost To Generate Electricity vs The Cost To Supply It As A Service

 The LCOE (Levelized Cost Of Electricity) of different energy sources in the US can be seen at: